author photo

 • Scalable and can be embedded anywhere

-The key components of a data app
+The key components of a data application

 Data apps are an emerging and relatively new technology — but they tend to have basic components present across different use cases and variations: